steadylearner/Rust-Full-Stack/README.md

 <!--
     Post{
-        subtitle: "Learn to inlcude JavaScript modules in your Rust Frontend",
+        subtitle: "Learn to use JavaScript with Rust Frontend",
-        image: "post/web/full-stack-rust-with-yew.png",
+        image: "post/web/npm-and-rust-by-Steadylearner.png",
         image_decription: "Image by Steadylearner",
-        tags: "How Rust Yew code",
+        tags: "How NPM Rust Yew",
     }
 -->